Read customer stories

-Personalization needs to be rooted in a firm understanding of how a user is interacting with your brand – a.k.a. behavioral, or engagement, data.
+It drives sales.
+It increases customer loyalty.
+And, to be truly effective, it needs to be rooted in a firm understanding of how a user is interacting with your brand – a.k.a. behavioral or engagement data.

 Let’s try answering that question with another question: Do you call your mother?